Sloppy project file? Here's three tips to clean up that Logic Pro X project!

 TIP #3: Don't forget about the markers

-For my final Logic Pro X tip, I'd like to remind all of you that the Marker function can be a gem of a tool in terms of organizing your project file.
-Depending on how you use the DAW, the use of markers could be common place or a complete non-factor.
+For my final Logic Pro X tip, I'd like to remind all of you that the Marker function could be a gem of a tool in terms of organizing your project file.
+Depending on how you use the DAW, the use of markers could be commonplace or a complete non-factor.
 A common song writing tool for some users, the marker tool could also be used to keep your project file organized.
 If you choose not to use track stacks or color coding to keep your project file tidy, markers could be a viable alternative for navigating around your song with fewer headaches.

-For example, If you have the different parts of the song laid out and want to keep all of the parts in a certain section of the song next to each other, you could use a marker to tag that part of the song so it'll be easy to find later on.
+For example, if you have the different parts of the song laid out and want to keep all of the parts in a certain section of the song next to each other, you could use a marker to tag that part of the song so it'll be easy to find later on.
 Most producers get to a point in a project where they'll have so many tracks in the file that they could easily lose track of where they're at.

 With the help of Markers, the producer can always find what part of the song they're currently working on.
 For those of you that are new to Logic Pro, you must make sure that the "Show advanced tools" option is selected in the "Advanced preferences" section.
 From there, the markers will be found under the "Global tracks" pull down button.